KazaiMazai/Puredux/Docs/PureduxStore.md

 )

 ```
-### How to manage child store's and its state lifecycle?
+### How to manage child store and its state lifecycle?

-Child store's state will exist while there is a reference to the Store.
+Child store is a `StateStore`.
+The state will exist while StateStore exists.

-### More about state lifecycle
+### Why root store and scope store is a Store<State, Action> and child store is a `StateStore<State, Action>`?

 Root store's and scope store's lifecycle is controlled by StoreFactory.
 They exist while factory exist.
 Typically during the whole app lifecycle.

-Child store is for the cases when we want to take over the control of the store lifecycle.
+Child store is for the cases when we want to take over the control of the state lifecycle.
 Typically when we present screens or some flows of the app.

+`StateStore<State, Action>` prevents from errors that could occur because of confusion with
+Store<State, Action

 ### How are Actions dispatched with parent/child stores?